 Like a slow diary

-Compositions begin as photographs of paint marks, scrapes, stains and discarded objects combined with portraits of strangers.
-These elements are combined using photo-editing software (in a digital cut and paste approximation of collage); the process is one of instinctive accretion and deletion (one which leaves its own marks – glitches, electronic “ghosting” etc).
-Once a strong composition reveals itself the process ceases.
-The resulting photographic image is printed and used as a guide or “preliminary drawing” for a painting on canvas.
+Compositions begin as photographs of paint marks, scrapes, stains and discarded objects and portraits of strangers.
+These elements are combined using photo-editing software; the process is one of instinctive accretion and deletion (one which leaves its own marks – glitches, electronic “ghosting” etc).
+The resulting photographic image is used as a “preliminary drawing” for a painting on canvas.

 Why are you painting?